 In Capital and Ideology, I attempt to provide some elements for a global history of inequality regimes, that is, a history of the systems and institutions by which inequality is justified and structured, from premodern trifunctional and slave societies to modern postcolonial and hypercapitalist ones.
 One of main conclusions is that inequality is primarily political and ideological, rather than economic and technological.
-This is illustrated by the large diversity of sociohistorical trajectories which I uncover and analyze over time and across the five continents.
-I also stress that there exists a long-run trend toward more equality, and attempt to draw lessons for the future.
+This is illustrated by the large diversity of socio-historical trajectories, which I uncover and analyze over time and across the five continents.
+I also stress that there exists a long-term trend towards more equality, and I attempt to draw positive and constructive lessons for the future.
+As emphasized by Andrew Leigh in his review, this is fundamentally an optimistic book, in the sense that I believe in the possibility to learn from history and to pursue the march towards equality.

-Obviously, such a global project is never ending.
+Obviously, such a global historical project is never-ending.
 No book can exhaust so vast a subject.
 All my conclusions are tentative and fragile, by their very nature.
 They are based on research that needs to be supplemented and extended in the future.
-My objective is certainly not to close the subject but rather to help readers clarify their own ideas and their own ideologies of social equality and inequality and to stimulate further reflection on these issues.
+My objective is certainly not to close the subject, but rather to help readers clarify their own ideas and their own ideologies of social equality and inequality and to stimulate further reflection on these issues.